The issue is serious but not desperate¶

 But here is yet another signal of somebody who chose to no longer ignore the issue.
 The data protection officer of Mecklenburg-Vorpommern in Germany now declared officially that German administrations must urgently stop using Microsoft products: https://www.heise.de/news/Datenschutzbeauftragter-Behoerden-sollten-unverzueglich-auf-Microsoft-verzichten-5990886.html

 My source of hope is a vision, a vague idea of where the solution will be: the root of the evil is the fact that we created a legal infrastructure that allows greedy giants to consider software as private property.
-See Copyright is a bug.
+See There are two aspects of copyright.
 If this is true, then we “only” need to toggle a few levers.
 Of course this change is not going to come quickly and easily.
 But let’s start to look at it.